Boltzmann equations for preheating: Conclusions

 \item Perhaps most importantly, our numerical analysis suggests that the collision terms have an impact on the resulting number density even in the very early stages of preheating.
 Specifically, after only three oscillations of the inflaton condensate, we find an $\mathcal{O}(1\%)$ deviation in the magnitude of the number density compared to the collisionless case.
 This deviation is expected to increase significantly as preheating progresses, and this motivates further numerical studies beyond the present work to establish the effect of accounting fully for the thermalization processes during preheating (and reheating) on the thermal history of the early universe.

 \end{itemize}

 Here, we have considered a simplified toy model of preheating.
 In a more realistic scenario, one would need to account for the effects of the Hubble expansion both on the decay of the inflaton condensate and the structure of the resonance bands.
 In addition, one would want to account for perturbative inflaton decays, as well as the backreaction of the particle-production processes on the inflaton condensate.
-In the case of broad resonance, the cosmological expansion results in a stochastic resonance behaviour, wherein the number density only increases exponentially on average; it also plays a role in stabilizing preheating~\cite{Kofman:1994rk,Kofman:1997yn}.
-Moreover, the background expansion is expected to lessen the effects of backreactions and rescatterings in damping the resonant particle production.
+In the case of broad resonance, the cosmological expansion results in a stochastic resonance behaviour, wherein the number density only increases exponentially on average~\cite{Kofman:1997yn,Mukhanov:2005sc}.
+This background expansion competes with the effects of backreactions and rescatterings in determining the efficiency of the resonant particle production~\cite{Mukhanov:2005sc}.
 One may therefore anticipate the effects of collisional processes during the production phases to remain significant in more realistic scenarios.
 We leave the (technically challenging) exploration of these possibilities for future research.
 Finally, we remark that it would be constructive to make direct comparisons between the present density matrix approach, where the relation to canonical quantities such as the number density is manifest, and others based on the closed-time-path formalism of non-equilibrium quantum field theory, where one must instead employ, e.g., quasi-particle approximations in order to extract physical observables.

 \acknowledgments

 PM and PS would like to thank Ed Copeland for earlier and enjoyable collaboration on parallel aspects of the problem of preheating.
 PM would like to thank Anupam Mazumdar for helpful discussions.
 WE would like to thank Felipe Maykot for helpful discussions on the intricacies of Mathematica.
 This work was supported by the Science and Technology Facilities Council (STFC) under Grant No.~ST/L000393/1 and a Leverhulme Trust Research Leadership Award.